 The fund is suitable for investors with a long-term horizon of over 10 years.
-The fund aims for a mix of long-term capital appreciation and downside protection and may employ both growth investments (Cyprus and international stocks), property and defensive investments (bonds and cash).
+The fund aims for a mix of long-term capital appreciation and capital preservation.
+It invests globally, including Cyprus, in growth investments (Cyprus and international stocks), property and defensive investments (bonds and cash).
 The fund has a medium risk profile.
-There are no performance guarantees attached to this fund.
 The fund is not accompanied by any guaranteed returns.